PriyaSree13/Atlas-Lab-HR-Analytics-/README.md

 - Create DAX Measures

-## Reporting process
+## Reporting Process Overview :

 Creating report to track HR Analytics :
-- end-to-end development process
+- End-to-End Development Process:
-- loaded 4 dimensions and one facts table onto Power BI desktop
+- Loaded four dimension tables and one fact table into Power BI Desktop
-- Now we created data models/data modeling to ease the analysis process
+- Created data models to streamline the analysis process
+- Modeling steps included:
-- Modeling: Create a calculated date table
+- Creating a calculated date table
-- Connect each and every dimension tables to the respective facts or dimensions table to attain the logical flow and connections in the datamodel.
+- Connecting all dimension tables to their respective fact or dimension tables to establish logical relationships in the data model
-- Perform EDA and create new measures to calculate the attrition rate in the Atlas Lab
+- Performed Exploratory Data Analysis (EDA) and created new measures to calculate the attrition rate at Atlas Labs
-- Explain the formula for the Attrition rate ( here and add the card visuals screenshots)
+- The attrition rate formula:
+       Attrition Rate = (Number of Employees Who Left / Total Number of Employees) × 100"

 ## Pre-Processing and creating the Data Models:

 - Firstly, We load our datasets into Power BI desktop and create relations between them.
 Decide and classify the existing tables as dimensions and facts.